-The media's constant haranging about what the markets did (or is doing) today, plays a HUGE part in investors feeling that they must ACT on the media's 'news'.
+The media’s constant haranguing about what the market did (or is doing) today, plays a HUGE part in investors feeling that they must ACT on the media’s ‘news’.
 These precipitous actions derail financial plans, so why do investors fall prey?
-The media is expert in their mission and too few investors HAVE their own plan in place to combat these addictive, high pressure admonitions to 'do something now'.
+The media is expert in their mission and too few investors have their own plan in place to combat these addictive, high pressure admonitions to ‘do something now’.

 We’re here to help!
 We’ll distill what’s important to know about sound investing, allowing you to ‘escape’ the 24 x 7 ‘financial noise’ of the radio, TV, internet or any other ‘breaking news’ venue.

 I certainly understand, and fully appreciate, investors’ penchant for wanting to know more about investing.
 My Investing Smart; Investing to Win speeches drew overwhelming responses of hunger for knowledge such that I sifted through myriad financial terms, and culled out which ones I feel are relevant, in my Ms. Morrison’s Dictionary of Useful Financial Investment Terms, because so many of my new clients didn’t understand the financial terms.
 And, just like visiting a foreign country, where the language is different from that which you speak each day, it’s helpful to understand a few nouns and verbs in that ‘foreign’ language, right?
 So also with investing; best to start with identifying terms that may otherwise be ‘foreign’ to you.
 You can pick up your copy here for a whopping $2.99.

 It follows then, that once we know the ‘language/jargon’ we’ll be a step or two closer to understanding financial strategies, AND why they work.